Department of Psychology Research Subject Pool

 - How can I prove that I attended a session when I haven’t been given credit online?

-- Required Participation: Students enrolled in PSYC 2, 4, or 8 are required to participate in 3 hours of research (or a research alternative, described later) through our human subjects pool.
-They are required to complete 3 hours per class, even if enrolled in two or more classes in the same semester.
+- Required Participation: Students enrolled in PSYC 2, 4, or 8 are required to participate in research (for each class) through our human subjects pool (or a research alternative, described later).
+Students in Psyc 2 and 8 are required to complete 3 hours for each class.
+Students in PSYC 4 are required to complete 2 hours.
+They are required to complete the required number of hours even if enrolled in two or more classes in the same semester.
 The only exceptions to this rule are (1) summer classes, because the subject pool is closed in summers, and (2) classes beginning after 5pm, because very few research projects are available after-hours to those students who cannot come to campus before 5pm.

 - Extra-Credit Participation: Some instructors of other classes also choose to offer extra-credit for student participation in research, most likely if the instructor deems such participation beneficial to comprehension of the course material.
 At their discretion, the instructors may add requirements such as reaction papers or worksheets tailored to what those instructors hope their student will gain from their participation.